Did you know?

 |Visitors per year||8.4||mil.|

 Money, while it cannot buy happiness, is an important means to achieving higher living standards.
-In Japan, the average household net-adjusted disposable income per capita is 25 066 USD a year, more than the OECD average of 23 938 USD a year.
-But there is a considerable gap between the richest and poorest – the top 20% of the population earn more than six times as much as the bottom 20%.
+In Japan, the average household net-adjusted disposable income per capita is USD 28 872 a year, less than the OECD average of USD 30 490 a year.

-In terms of employment, 71% of people aged 15 to 64 in Japan have a paid job, above the OECD employment average of 65%.
-Some 80% of men are in paid work, compared with 61% of women, suggesting that women encounter difficulties in balancing work and family life.
-People in Japan work 1 745 hours a year, less than the OECD average of 1 765 hours.
+In terms of employment, about 77% of people aged 15 to 64 in Japan have a paid job, above the OECD employment average of 66%.
+Some 84% of men are in paid work, compared with 71% of women.
+In Japan, more employees work very long hours in paid work than the OECD average of 10%.

-Concerning the public sphere, there is a strong sense of community and moderate levels of civic participation in Japan, where 90% of people believe that they know someone they could rely on in time of need, slightly higher than the OECD average of 89%.
-Voter turnout, a measure of public trust in government and of citizens’ participation in the political process, was 59% during recent elections; below the OECD average of 72%.
-There is no difference in voting levels across society; voter turnout is the same for the top 20% of the population and the bottom 20%, suggesting there is broad social inclusion in Japan’s democratic institutions.
+Concerning the public sphere, there is a moderate sense of community and moderate levels of civic participation in Japan, where 89% of people believe that they know someone they could rely on in time of need, less than the OECD average of 91%.
+Voter turnout, a measure of citizens' participation in the political process, was 53% during recent elections, lower than the OECD average of 69%.
+Social and economic status can affect voting rates; voter turnout for the top 20% of the population is an estimated 53% and for the bottom 20% it is an estimated 49%.

 OECD in Action